-The expedited arbitrators who shall act as sole arbitrators, shall be David McPhillipsMark Brown, Chris Sullivan and Irene Holden.
+The expedited arbitrators who shall act as sole arbitrators, shall be Mark Brown, Chris Sullivan and Irene Holden.
 These arbitrators shall be assigned to cases on a rotating basis in the order in which they have been listed here, or by mutual agreement if this will facilitate an earlier hearing and decision.
-If none of the arbitrators are available then the selection of an arbitrator may be mutually agreed to by the parties.
+If none of the arbitrators are available then tThe selection of an arbitrator will may be mutually agreed to by the parties or appointed in accordance with Article 9.02.